Ret-2-Go on vacation!

 the world and defeat ... bosses' but spiced up by a bunch of seemingly

-unimportant side-quests like 'catch the doll thief' that end up giving you
+unimportant side-quests that end up giving you

 exactly what you need to overcome your current obstacle.
 Maybe in part because